Hamilton County Soil and Water Conservation District

 Principles of Exterior Drainage Guide

-The SWCD provides on site drainage assistance in limited situations.
+The SWCD provides on-site drainage assistance in limited situations.

-• the standing water remains after over 48 hours of no rain
+• The standing water remains after over 48 hours of no rain

-• the drainage or ponding could cause or is causing damage to existing built structures
+• The drainage or ponding could cause or is causing damage to existing built structures

 Please note that standing water in small swale depressions for less than 48 hours is not considered a drainage issue.
-Please see the information and resources on this page for more help.

 Your SWCD